 The History and Overview of the Italian Language

 Latin was the official language of the erstwhile Roman Empire until year 610.
-After the downfall of the Roman empire, Latin slowly, gradually and eventually drifted into the Romance languages.
+After the downfall of the Roman empire, Latin slowly, gradually, and eventually drifted into the Romance languages.
 Italian, like French, Spanish, Portuguese, Romanian, and Catalan, is a Romance language that evolved from Vulgar Latin between the third and eighth centuries.

 Italian is a subgroup of the Italic languages of the Romance language within the Indo-European Family of Languages.
 Of all the romance languages, Italian is the most closely resembles Latin.
 The Placiti Cassinesi from 960-960AD is one of the four juridical documents, acknowledged as the oldest documents ever written in one of the variants of the vernacular language of Italy.

 Italy didn’t become one country until the late 1800s.
-The country was divided into several different autonomous states, each with its local language or different dialects, maintaining their own unique cultural identity.
+The country was divided into several different autonomous states, each with its local language or different dialects, maintaining its own unique cultural identity.
 It was, indeed, a linguistic mosaic.
 When Italy was united in 1861, the decision was taken to make Tuscan the official language of the country, what we call Italian today.

 Florence was a major European center of trade, commerce, and business.
-Thus, Florentine, a variety of Tuscan language, spread far enough to became the most popular and ultimately, the modern standard Italian language of a new nation, called Italy.
+Thus, Florentine, a variety of Tuscan language, spread far enough to became the most popular and, ultimately, the modern standard Italian language of a new nation, called Italy.

 The exemplary work by Florentine writers and poets like Giovanni Boccaccio, Dante Alighieri, and Francesco Petrarca also played an influential part.
 Over the years, the languages evolved into what is modern-day Italian.